 Level of the Award

 The level of the grant is determined on the basis of your budget of income/expense and is determined once you have found an internship position that meets the conditions and it is clear what your income and expenses will be.
 If you will not receive any income from your employer in the U.S. (internship costs coverage, free transportation, housing, etc.), then then a grant will offer a contribution toward the following costs:

 - Cost of visa via the Fulbright Center (full cost is covered)

 - Cost of health insurance (full cost is covered)

 - International travel costs from door to door

 - Any other additional costs

-The selection talks will take place in the week of May 15, 2017 for departures in the first semester of the academic year 2017-2018 and the week of September 11, 2017 for departures in the second semester of that academic year.
+The selection talks will take place in mid-May for departures in the first semester of the academic year and the week of mid-September for departures in the second semester of that academic year.

 Submit an application